-For any solution you consider, you must determine how the requirement is being met and the responsibility owner for that requirement.
+For any solution you consider, you must determine how the requirement is being met and the responsible owner for that requirement.
 This is critical as solutions vary in approach and extent of meeting requirements.

-Today, we will consider export controlled technical data in digital format (not the printed materials sitting on that desk, but digital bills of materials, product record meta data, and associated documentation).
+Today, we will consider export controlled technical data in digital format (not the printed materials sitting on that desk, but digital bills of materials, product record metadata, and associated documentation).

 One dangerous assumption made in the past is that if you store, access, and collaborate on your technical product data on-site (within your LAN/WAN/VPN), you are compliant with most ITAR and EAR regulations because everything is “local.”
 This is not true.
-Regulations require demonstration of compliance regardless of where the solution resides.
+Regulations require the demonstration of compliance regardless of where the solution resides.

 The laundry list of security elements you must consider is lengthy.
 Everything from handling technical data from printed drawings sitting on an engineer’s desk, to digital files on an internal file server, to uploaded data in an on-site system or a Cloud application must be evaluated.
-An export of controlled technical data can still occur while within the U.S. when the data is transmitted or shared in any form or format (including oral, written, physical observation, paper, email, phone, fax, application access, etc.) with foreign nationals.
+Exporting controlled technical data can still occur while within the U.S. when the data is transmitted or shared in any form or format (including oral, written, physical observation, paper, email, phone, fax, application access, etc.) with foreign nationals.

 Any compliance assumptions you make are by nature risky and almost always costly.
 Go back and read the above paragraphs again, please.